-To meet this need, TI People created the EXI© (Employee Experience Index) diagnostic.
-The EXI© is designed to illuminate and measure the quality of interactions people are having at key moments, with common touchpoints, that create their end-to-end experience of work.
+To meet this need, TI People created the first of the Experience Intelligence Solutions (EXI), the ‘EXI Navigator’.
+It is designed to illuminate and measure the quality of interactions people are having at key moments, with common touchpoints, that create their end-to-end experience of work.

 In our upcoming posts, we will dive deeper into the capabilities of TI People’s EXI and the human experience of work.